 We see from the structure of this equation that the matrix $Q_{JJ}$ maps the magnetic flux through the $N_{\text{JL}}$ junction loops into the current across the $N_{\text{JJ}}$ junctions; the precise nature of this mapping is constrained by Kirchhoff's law.
 However, as Kirchhoff's laws are overdetermined, then the rank of $Q_{\text{JJ}}$ is equal to $\min(N_{\text{JJ}}, N_{\text{JL}})$.
-For example, if there are two Josephson junctions shared between a single loop then by Kirchhoff's law the two currents are a function of the single flux value such that the rank of $Q_{JJ}$ is identically one.
-Similarly, if there are instead two Josephson junctions shared between say three superconducting loops then by Kirchhoff's laws the current across the two junctions can be tuned independently by the extra flux value present such that $\text{rank}(Q_{JJ})=2$.
+For example, if there are two Josephson junctions shared between a single loop, then by Kirchhoff's law, the two currents are a function of the single flux value such that the rank of $Q_{JJ}$ is identically one.
+Similarly, if there are instead two Josephson junctions shared between, say, three superconducting loops, then by Kirchhoff's law, the current across the two junctions can be tuned independently by the extra flux value present such that $\text{rank}(Q_{JJ})=2$.
 The same logic applies to the total matrix $\left[Q_{JJ} \; Q_{JB}\right]$ such that

-The purpose of illustrating this is because it implies that the columns of $Q_{JB}$ must be a linear combination of the columns of $Q_{JJ}$, otherwise~Eq. \ref{eq::Rank} would not be satisfied.
+The purpose of illustrating this is that it implies that the columns of $Q_{JB}$ must be a linear combination of the columns of $Q_{JJ}$, otherwise~Eq. \ref{eq::Rank} would not be satisfied.
+The explicit restriction of $\text{rank}(Q)$ is shown in Appendix~\ref{sec::rank}.
 Hence, we can introduce a coefficient matrix $C$ such that